Water (Saigon Kick album)

-Water is the third album of American rock band Saigon Kick, released on September 28, 1993 through Third Stone/Atlantic.
+Water is the third album of American rock band Saigon Kick, released on September 28, 1993, through Third Stone/Atlantic.
 It is the first Saigon Kick album to feature guitarist Jason Bieler on lead vocals, and bassist Chris McLernon.
-Drummer Phil Varone left the band in the same year.
+Singer Matt Kramer left the band in the same year.

 Release

 As the follow-up album to The Lizard, Saigon Kick dropped from a four- to a three-piece, with guitarist Jason Bieler taking over the vocal chores from the departed Matt Kramer (they initially had a vocal styling of Alice in Chains arrangement, with Bieler singing many vocal parts and harmonies before this, so it did not sound drastically different with the exception of the fact Bieler was now singing lead vocals).
 Also at this time, bassist Tom DeFile left and was replaced by Chris McLernon.
 Musical differences’ got in the way of the third Saigon Kick album, so vocalist Kramer and bassist Defile departed.
 Leaving Bieler to take over on vocals, who wrote all the songs (except "Space Oddity" a cover of a David Bowie song) as well as produced.